vhaghani26/epigenerate/README.md

 # Epigenerate

 This document is for users in the LaSalle Lab to set up their computer environments on the Genome Center cluster.
+If you are not familiar with how to use a computing environment, please see [this repository](https://github.com/vhaghani26/python_focus_group) to learn basic UNIX commands and/or Python.

 ## Accounts ##